quillaur/mirabel/README.md

 - Aggregate newly updated data
 - Compare aggregated data to miRmap / MBStar and miRDB

+# How does it work
+1. Update public databases
+File URLs need to be specified in the config.
+Each file is being downloaded, reformated and inserted in MYSQL.

+2. Aggregation: to be described...

+3. Statistical analysis: to be described...

 # How to work on it
 Pull your own branch
 ```shell